Rosalba Carriera: Biography

-After her sister Giovanna's death in 1738, Carriera fell into a deep depression which was not aided by the loss of her vision (which might have been damaged by miniature painting in her youth) some years later.
-She underwent two unsuccessful cataract surgeries but ended up losing her vision completely.
+After her sister Giovanna's death in 1738, Carriera fell into a deep depression, which was not aided by the loss of her eyesight some years later (her eyes might have been damaged by painting miniatures in her youth).
+She underwent two unsuccessful cataract surgeries but ended up losing her eyesight completely.
 She outlived all her family, spending her last years in a small house in the Dorsoduro district of Venice, where she died at the age of 84.

 Training

 Carriera's mother taught her the art of lace making.
 Her training as a portraitist remains undocumented.
 It is possible that she studied with Antonio Lazzari, Federico Benecovich, and Giuseppe Diamantini.
 She may also have been associated with Antonio Balestra, whose work she copied.
 There is speculation that the French painter Jean Steve encouraged her to make miniatures on ivory for the lids of snuffboxes, and that she received instruction in oil technique from Diamantini.

-Carriera shared her talents with her sisters Giovana and Angela and later in life had female students such as Marianna Carlevarijs, Margherita Terzi and Felicità Sartori.
+Carriera shared her talents with her sisters Giovana and Angela and later in life had female students such as Marianna Carlevarijs, Margherita Terzi, and Felicita Sartori.

 Influence

 Carriera's influence would spread widely among many.
 In 1720 she provided King Louis XV with a portrait that completed the transition from the previously accepted style of the court.
 It was a shift between what looked powerful and a decorative style with international appeal.
 She revolutionized the world of technology by binding colored chalk into sticks, which led to the development of a much wider range of prepared colors.
 This expanded the availability and the usefulness of the pastel medium.

-Although negatively dubbed ‘The Rococo’ by Maurice Quai, a follower of the neoclassicist Jacques-Louis David, Carriera played an important role in popularizing the style in France and later England, where George III was a major collector of her work.
+Although negatively dubbed ‘The Rococo’ by Maurice Quai, a follower of the neoclassicist Jacques-Louis David, Carriera played an important role in popularizing the style in France and later England, where King George III was a major collector of her work.

 Despite her renown and contribution to an established manner, Carriera is "often treated as an exception, a rarity as a woman artist" and very often ignored.
 When the Rococo went out of fashion, Carriera's name and her impact was dismissed and that had very much to do with gender as well.
+Sir Joshua Reynolds owned several of her pastels.